This page specifies the processing and distribution of a draft for CENELEC Enquiry.

 - Not give preference to characteristics or requirements of specific countries or regions when different needs or interests exist in other countries or regions

 - Be performance based as opposed to design prescriptive

-In case a New Approach Consultant provided a negative assessment, the Formal Vote shall not be skipped, unless the negatives assessment is resolved during the resolution of comments (see 1.13).
+In case a HAS Consultant provided a negative assessment, the Formal Vote shall not be skipped, unless the negatives assessment is resolved during the resolution of comments (see 1.13).

 - to launch a second Enquiry on the modified version of the prEN (go back to 1.1).
 The Technical Body takes a decision by simple majority;